keltono/Hasus/README.md

 a hobbyist language intended to basically be eager haskell.

-Will be interpreted in the short term, but as it will be compiled to the untyped lambda calculus before execution, moving to a compiler should be relatively simple.
-As it stands, things like closures and the name-capture problem are dealt with at the meta-language level, and those issues would need to be dealt with if/when this project becomes a compiled language.

 I'm going to be reading (and most likely loosely following) the book [The implementation of functional programming languages by Simon Peyton Jones](https://www.microsoft.com/en-us/research/publication/the-implementation-of-functional-programming-languages/ ) as I go along.